nmemranhussain/titanic-logistic-rf-models/README.md

 **Description**: Children (ages 0-12) had the highest survival rate, while seniors (ages 50-80) had the lowest.
 Young adults and adults had relatively similar survival rates, though slightly lower than children.

 ## Potential Impacts, Risks, and Uncertainties using Logistic Regression & Random Forest Model ##

-Logistic Regression assumes linear relationships, potentially missing complex patterns.
-It can overemphasize certain features, leading to biased predictions.
-It may reinforce social biases, especially with sensitive features like gender or class.
-Probabilistic results may be misunderstood as deterministic.
-In logistic regression, model performance is highly dependent on the right feature choices.
-The results may not generalize well to modern contexts or datasets.
-Logistic regression may produce unexpected reliance on certain features (e.g., gender), limiting its applicability to other datasets.
+Logistic regression, while a powerful tool, presents several limitations.
+Its assumption of linear relationships can overlook intricate patterns within data.
+This can lead to overemphasis on certain features, biasing predictions and potentially reinforcing societal biases, especially when dealing with sensitive attributes like gender or class.
+The probabilistic nature of its output can be misinterpreted as deterministic, leading to misinformed decisions.
+Additionally, model performance is highly contingent on the selection of relevant features, and its results may not generalize well to diverse or evolving datasets.
+Moreover, the model's reliance on specific features, such as gender, can limit its applicability to different contexts.
+To mitigate potential biases, the training data was carefully examined for disparities related to gender and class.
+Interpretability tools were employed to analyze the model's decision-making process and its impact on protected groups.

-On the other hand, in 'Random Forest' it is harder to interpret compared to logistic regression, making explainability a challenge.
-Despite being more robust, it may still overfit without careful tuning.
-If trained on biased data, it can perpetuate unfairness in predictions.
-It requires more computational power and can slow down real-time predictions.
-It can obscure which features are truly influential due to the complexity of multiple trees.
-Random Forest model's performance may vary based on data and hyperparameter tuning.
-It may capture unexpected patterns and interactions between features, which can lead to either surprisingly good or poor results depending on the dataset.
+On the other hand, While random forest offers increased robustness and accuracy compared to logistic regression, it comes with its own set of challenges.
+Its complex structure makes it difficult to interpret, hindering explainability.
+Despite its resilience, it can still be susceptible to overfitting if not carefully tuned.
+Furthermore, if trained on biased data, it can perpetuate unfairness in predictions.
+Additionally, it demands significant computational resources, which can slow down real-time applications.
+The model's reliance on multiple decision trees can obscure the true influence of individual features.
+The performance of a random forest model is sensitive to both data quality and hyperparameter tuning, and it may uncover unexpected patterns or interactions that can lead to either surprisingly good or poor results.
+To ensure fairness, the training data was scrutinized for biases related to gender and class.
+Interpretability tools were utilized to understand the model's behavior and its potential impact on protected groups.